seanpm2001/trezor-suite/docs/features/message-system.md

 #### Targeting Linux version

 Unfortunately, it is not possible to target specific distributions and versions of Linux.
 It is possible to only target all Linux users using `*` or exclude all Linux users using `!`.

+#### Experiment implementation

+The experiment is based on the `instanceId` used by analytics.
+It will remain active regardless of user consent.
+However, no data will be sent to analytics without user consent.

+##### Component experiment

+To create an experiment for components, use ExperimentWrapper.tsx.
+It requires the `id` of the test and the `components` to be tested as properties.
+Check the implementation details for more information [here](https://github.com/trezor/trezor-suite/blob/feat/ab-testing-on-message-system/packages/suite/src/components/suite/Experiment/ExperimentWrapper.tsx).

 ### Application steps